 Article key points:

-- LOAs are used to group similar insurance products together for licensing purposes.
+- LOAs are used to group similar products together for insurance licensing purposes.

 - There are six major LOAs defined by the National Association of Insurance Commissioners (NAIC): life, accident and health or sickness, property, casualty, variable life and variable annuity, and personal lines.